amdyasin47/rfid/README.md

 ## Instructions for ESP8266

-1. In the Arduino IDE, paste the "ESP8266-example.cpp" code into a blank sketch.
+1. In the Arduino IDE, paste the "RFID_Students Attendent System.ino" code into a blank sketch.
 Overwrite any existing code that was there.

 2. Update the following info: